 Then along came John Adams of Adams Extract Company who convinced the world that this cake needed an entire bottle of red food dye.
 Apparently there isn’t a law of diminishing returns when it comes to color saturation.
 If you love this red velvet’s bouncy consistency and lighter crumb, we give you permission to reduce (or simply skip) all the red food dye when you bake our red velvet cupcakes.

 11. Birthday Cake

 When we first considered compiling this list in 2005, we had birthday cake in the top five.
 We love that its layers of yellow cake, rainbow sprinkles, and teeth-meltingly sweet frosting can liven up almost any birthday party.
-But the past decade has seen a Funfetti’d explosion of birthday cake-flavored items — many of which are not cake!
+But the past decade has been taken over by birthday cake-flavored items — many of which are not cake!
 Frozen yogurt, vodka, cookies, popcorn, lube… You get the idea.
 Sorry, birthday cake — you’re played out.
 (We’ll make a singular exception for you, funfetti cheesecake.)

 10. Pound Cake

 Pound cake is basically a baked brick.
 It’s on par with angel food cake in terms of boringness, but pound cake slightly redeems itself with it’s classic, simple AF recipe — one pound of butter, one pound of sugar, one pound of eggs, and one pound of flour.
 It’s a great type of cake if you’re having a hard time keeping your cake-and-pillow fort from falling over.